MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Q. Why does EditorConfig inference prepend a 1 to the filename?

 Prior to Visual Studio 2017 version 15.8, a **1.** was prepended to the *.editorconfig* filename when you created it by right-clicking and choosing **Add** > **New Item**.
 Files named in this way are not recognized by the editorconfig processor in Visual Studio.
-You can work around this issue by removing the **1** in the **Add New Item** dialog or by updating updating Visual Studio to version 15.8.
+You can work around this issue by removing the **1** in the **Add New Item** dialog or by updating Visual Studio to version 15.8.

 ## Q. I don't see my EditorConfig conventions taking effect - why?